LIPS-scheme/lips/docs/docs/lips/sxml.md

 SXML is a way to define XML or HTML inside Scheme code.
 In LIPS Scheme, it works like for JSX for libraries like [React](https://react.dev/) or [Preact](https://preactjs.com/).

-By default with JSX you define code like this:
+By default, with JSX you define code like this:

 ```jsx
 function MessageButton({ message }) {